XLSForm/xlsform.github.io/_sections/home-english.md

 This is a good way to group related questions for data export and analysis.
 Notice how **end group** doesn't require a name or label, because it is hidden in the form.

+​​In your form, you can use the field-list appearance on a group to display multiple questions on the same screen.

 ### Nesting groups within groups